tom-mi/iBrew/README.md

  *  4-11-2016 Example Homebridge config file!

 ### Upcoming for the last 3 versions

+Protocol
  * Timers protocol
+ * v0.5 Missing Coffee Smarter codes (working bit only?)
+ * descaling data bit? (the smarter app has it...)
  * Time arguments (have not figured that out)
- * Better error handling (sometimes it does not quit :-)
- * it also hangs if you scan wifi too much (luckily it reconnects, can not fix this)
- * Connecting in console mode... fails sometimes, and after reconnect is had strange data... stupid threads... missing...
- * Web interface & rest api (rest almost finished, uhum, web interface still have to create some pages) and introduce webroot & api key, login, license,...,...
  * History message is not finished
  * Fahrenheid not finished, please to not use.
- * v0.5 Missing Coffee Smarter codes (working bit only?)
- * fix wireless with the same name
  * watersensor to something usefull (like the stupid left or right side handle, cuz the kettle weight balance is off, its inaccurate as fuck even in the smarter app :-/)
- * Currently the default values in fast mode are not initalized use slow or give all values
- * filter out wrong responses... of know commands??? or atleast acknowledge them, (03 responses)
  * have not looked at single cup... needs a remote coffee machine session ;-)
- * strip zero from ip
- * descaling data bit? (the smarter app has it...)
+ * modifiers/patches!!!

+Interfaces
- * simulate brew or heating process if not connected.
+ * RELAY: simulate brew or heating process if not connected.
+ * PYTHON: Better error handling
+ * PYTHON: Strip zero from ip
+ * PYTHON: fix wireless with the same name
+ * PYTHON: filter out wrong responses... of know commands??? or atleast acknowledge them, (03 responses)
+ * CLI: Currently the default values in fast mode are not initalized use slow or give all values
+ * CLI: Sometimes it does not quit :-)
+ * CLI: Connecting in console mode... fails sometimes, and after reconnect is had strange data... stupid threads... missing...
+ * WEB: it also hangs if you scan wifi too much (luckily it reconnects, can not fix this)
+ * WEB: Web interface
+ * WEB: Auto relay when in web mode
+ * WEB: API key, login
+ * WEB: Settings iBrew (like blocking, patches, other stuff)
+ * JAVASCRIPT: JSON Rest API
+ * OTHER: Guides to Smarthome controllers
- * hugs!
+ * ME: hugs!

 ## Usage

 ### Command Line

-See the console section for the commands
+See the console section for the commands.

 ```